jieruan02-cn/jieruan.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
 I'm interested in embodied AI.
-This hub shares my thoughts and projects on related researches.
+This hub shares my research notes and projects.

-I'm a currently staff research engineer in autonomous driving at DIDI Research.
-I was a research scientist/enginner at Meta/Google and obtained my PhD in applied math from USC under Prof. [Jianfeng Zhang](https://dornsife.usc.edu/jianfeng-zhang/).
+I'm currently a Staff Research Engineer at [DIDI's Autonomous Driving](https://www.didiglobal.com/science/intelligent-driving).
+Previously, I was a research scientist and enginner at Meta and Google, and completed my PhD in applied math from USC under Prof. [Jianfeng Zhang](https://dornsife.usc.edu/jianfeng-zhang/).

 Research Notes
 ======